I’ve been getting a lot of emails asking me about my switch to the Thesis theme for the SPI blog.

 I’ll also soon be testing some new niche sites with Thesis as well to see how they perform.
 It could be the answer for a quick and easy SEO optimized site that I could easily setup right out of the box.

-My switch to The Thesis Theme (full disclosure – I earn a commission if you purchase) for SPI is me taking this blog to the next level, and I must say, it feels really good to know that I have a site that loads super fast and one that is doing it’s best to rank as high as it possibly can, while keeping the front end design exactly how I want it to be, which is what I was worried about the most.
+My switch to The Thesis Theme for SPI is me taking this blog to the next level, and I must say, it feels really good to know that I have a site that loads super fast and one that is doing it’s best to rank as high as it possibly can, while keeping the front end design exactly how I want it to be, which is what I was worried about the most.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 If you have any questions, please let me know and I’ sure I or many of the other Thesis users in the SPI community will chime in with our experience.